airyhq/airy/README.md

   This directory contains a variety of utility scripts.

-If you wish to learn more about a specific project, please refer to the `README.md` in the corresponding subdirectory.
+If you wish to learn more about a specific project, refer to the `README.md` in the corresponding subdirectory.

 ## Design Principles

 The Airy Core Platform is built using a few guiding principles.
 An introduction to these principles is essential to navigate the code base with ease.
-You can read more about it [here](/docs/docs/design.md)
+You can read more about it [here](/docs/docs/guidelines/design-principles.md)

 ## How to contribute